CDD refresh for existing accountancy clients: What should be checked?

 - The firm is asked to support work involving substantial assets

-Sometimes the explanation will be clear from accounts, tax records, or other work already performed.
+Sometimes the explanation will be evident from accounts, tax records, or other work already performed.
 In other cases, the firm may need a client explanation or supporting documents.

 The review note needs to make clear why the firm was satisfied, or what further action was taken.